zelronchain/azure-blockchain-projects/baas-artifacts/linux-elementrem-smartcontract/README.md

 ***

-## Deploying simple contract Lab – Step by Step
+## Deploying a simple contract Lab – Step by Step

 ***